reganjs/reganjs/README.md

 My story:

 I spent the early years of my career working in the railway industry as a conductor.
 I often found myself going to work at 02:00 AM with little sleep and 12 work hours ahead of me.
 Eventually, after a gruelling few years I interviewed as a Rail Traffic Controller at a Railway Company I was working at.
 Shortly after my interview I received a phone call from another company for a position that would have me working as an IT Support Analyst.
 I took it!
 I left the railway industry behind and took a drastic pay cut to learn about IT.
 It wasn't easy but let me tell you, it was worth it.
 Fast forward to 2021.
 I quit my job as an IT Analyst during the Great Resignation and I accepted a new position as a Technical Lead.
 I enrolled in LHL's Full-Stack Web Development program and am now currently honing my development skills.
 I'm looking forward to creating mobile applications for my current company this Fall season of 2022.
 Afterwards I look forward to learning about Data Engineering and Blockchain Development.
+What a ride it's been!

 If you're an aspiring Software Engineer, please don't hesitate to reach out to me.
 I regularly review resumes and LinkedIn profiles.
 I'd be happy to help you and answer any questions you may have.
 You can reach out to me on LinkedIn at https://www.linkedin.com/in/regansetter/ or simply PING me on GitHub!